-By the end of Stage 2 General Mathematics, students will have had the opportunity to explore mathematical models in the following contexts: personal financial management, statistical investigations, modelling with linear and nonlinear functions, and discrete modelling using networks and matrices.
+By the end of Stage 2 General Mathematics, students will have had the opportunity to explore mathematical models in the following contexts: personal financial management, statistical investigations, modelling with linear and non-linear functions, and discrete modelling using networks and matrices.
 Both semesters of the General Mathematics course are self-contained, independent units which may be combined to form a full year course, or taken separately as a single unit of study.
 Students wishing to continue studying General Mathematics in Stage 2 must complete at least two semesters of Stage 1 General Mathematics or Mathematical Methods, achieving at least a B standard in General Mathematics.
-In order to achieve their SACE, students must achieve a minimum C grade in at least one 10 credit Stage 1 or 2 Mathematics subject.

-In Stage 1 General Mathematics, students learn mathematical concepts and processes as outlined in the SACE Stage 1 General Mathematics Curriculum.
 Three topics are studied each semester.
-These topics may be re-arranged to best suit the cohort
+These topics may be re-arranged to best suit the cohort.